Your Boss Should Not Be Asking You To Wear Makeup On Zoom

-It was a typical Sunday night for Caroline*, a nonprofit communicators director who had been working from home for a few weeks to slow the spread of COVID-19.
+It was a typical Sunday night for Caroline*, a non-profit communications director who had been working from home for a few weeks to slow the spread of COVID-19.
 While Caroline was trying to establish a strict work-life balance — despite rarely leaving her apartment — she still found herself mindlessly checking her emails ahead of the week.
 That's when she noticed a message pop up from her executive director.

 In the email, which was addressed to the entire company, her boss provided tips and resources for "looking good on video calls" — from lighting and backgrounds to personal hygiene.
 While his advice to invest in an advanced webcam setup infuriated Caroline (because of income disparities within her company), she was most bewildered by his suggestion to wear makeup.
 "While it'd be bad advice at any time for playing into sexism, it just felt incredibly tone-deaf during this particular time," she tells Refinery29.
 "It was demoralizing.
 It's not appropriate to be talking to women about their appearance and much less so during a crisis."